-Industrial Technology consists of project work and an Industry Study.
+Industrial Technology consists of practical project work, including a portfolio and an Industry Study.
 This subject includes an introduction to industrial processes and practices as well as the development of a broad range of skills and knowledge related to the timber products and furniture industries.
 Most of the course is based around practical projects.
-(You do not have to have done Timber before.)
+(You DO NOT have to have completed stage 5 Timber)